-As the self-proclaimed Zerowasteman, I have learned a lot about living a zero-waste lifestyle and why I can highly recommend it to anyone.
-Not just to help the environment and maintain the beauty of our planet, but especially for your and your family’s health.
+As the self-proclaimed Zerowasteman, I have learned much about living a zero-waste lifestyle and why I can highly recommend it to anyone.
+Not just to help the environment and maintain the beauty of our planet but especially for your and your family’s health.

-In this article, we go over the benefits of zero waste and how you can live more healthy, have more energy, and live more intentionally in harmony with the planet; we talk to an expert about waste strategies and show you examples that you can quickly implement into your own life.
+In this article, we go over the zero waste benefits and how you can live more healthily, have more energy, and live more intentionally in harmony with the planet; we talk to an expert about waste strategies and show examples that you can quickly implement into your own life.

 What are the benefits of zero waste?

-When I first learned how plastic was made and how little we recycle, I was saddened and angry.
-But this led me to do my research and find out the benefits of zero waste.
+I was saddened and angry when I first learned how plastic was made and how little we recycle.
+But this led me to research and find out the benefits of zero waste.

 The benefits of zero waste are; only using high-quality products that last; less material is going to landfills.
 You are coming in less contact with harmful chemicals, which equals fewer visits to the doctor.
 It implements the 5 R’s (refuse, reuse, recycle, repurpose, rot).
 Zero waste promotes a circular economy rather than a consumer-driven throwaway society.

-What I found over the years was that not only was living a zero-waste lifestyle easy to do, but it also helped me clear my mind in ways I hadn’t expected.
+Over the years, I found that not only was living a zero-waste lifestyle easy to do, but it also helped me clear my mind in ways I hadn’t expected.
 For instance:

 1. Only buy clothes when you need them.